Please find below the Rules & Regulations of the 2022 edition of the London Film Week.

 Copies of films in Blu-ray disc, together with any press materials sent for selection, must be sent by courier or post directly to the address of the Festival.

-All shipments from outside the European Single Market must get customs clearance before being imported.
-For this purpose, all shipments sent by courier from outside the EU must have three copies of proper customs documentation, containing all the necessary information (i.e.: proforma/commercial invoice), attached on the outside of the package together with the courier’s waybill.
+All shipments from outside the UK must get customs clearance before being imported.
+For this purpose, all shipments sent by courier from outside the UK must have three copies of proper customs documentation, containing all the necessary information (i.e.: proforma/commercial invoice), attached on the outside of the package together with the courier’s waybill.

 11.1 Shipping Insurance